top of page

 • In 2005, winning the historic A-G Life Prep Resolution, a landmark policy ensuring all LAUSD high school students had access to college preparatory courses to graduate college-ready.

-• In 2013, securing the passage of the School Climate Bill of Rights that eliminated willful defiance suspensions in LAUSD that disproportionately targeted youth of color and led to the approval of alternatives to punitive discipline resulting in increased graduation rates.
+• In 2013, securing the passage of the School Climate Bill of Rights that eliminated willful defiance suspensions in LAUSD that disproportionately targeted youth of color and led to the approval of alternatives to punitive discipline, resulting in increased graduation rates.

-In response to both the COVID-19 pandemic and housing crisis, María led organizing and advocacy efforts resulting in County policies that ensured greater tenant protections including eviction moratoriums for unincorporated areas of Los Angeles County.
+In response to both the COVID-19 pandemic and housing crisis, María led organizing and advocacy efforts resulting in LA County policies that ensured greater tenant protections including eviction moratoriums for unincorporated areas of Los Angeles County.
 Efforts also resulted in a winning campaign to secure a new affordable housing development in East LA.

 Judith Browne Dianis